nsNeruno/widget_zpl_converter/README.md

 import 'package:widget_zpl_converter/widget_zpl_converter.dart';
 ```

-Create a widget that you want to convert to a ZPL/ZPL2 command:
+Create a widget that you want to convert to a ZPL/ZPL2 printing command:
 ```
 final myWidget = Container(
   width: 100,